Classic, traditional luxury river boat for four in Upper Burgundy

 Day 4, Wednesday: Mailly le Chateau to Accolay

-Today is morning market day at the pretty village of Noyers-sur-Serein.
-Stroll the cobbled streets and market stalls, buy a little something for friends back
+Today is morning market at the village of Noyers-sur-Serein.
+A very picturesque fortified village with 15 century timber-framed buildings with intricate carvings (listed as one of the 156 prettiest villages of France) and home to many artists, including a potter, a jeweller and a leather maker.
+Stroll the cobbled streets and market stalls and buy a little something for friends back home.

 Day 5, Thursday: Accolay to Vincelles